PhD fellowship in Muscle Cell Biology at the Department of Biomedical Sciences

 Terms of employment

-General information about PhD study at the Faculty of Health and Medical Sciences is available at the Graduate School’s website: https://healthsciences.ku.dk/phd/guidelines/
+General information about PhD studies at the Faculty of Health and Medical Sciences is available at the Graduate School’s website: https://healthsciences.ku.dk/phd/guidelines/

 Your application must be submitted electronically by clicking ‘Apply now’ below.
 The application must include the following documents in PDF format:

 1. Motivated letter of application (max. one page)